 Working with the U of M Genomics Center

-Here in the metro area, scientists in the Met Council’s Environmental Services division extract viral genetic material from wastewater samples and send it to research partners at the University of Minnesota Genomics Center.
+Here in the metro area, scientists in the Met Council’s Environmental Services division extract viral genetic material from wastewater samples from the Metro Plant in Saint Paul and send them to research partners at the University of Minnesota Genomics Center.

-There, scientists measure concentrations of the SARS-CoV-2 viral material in the wastewater to assess COVID-19 prevalence among the population who live in the sewershed, or the part of the region that has sewer service.
+There, scientists measure concentrations of the SARS-CoV-2 viral material in the wastewater to assess COVID-19 prevalence among the population who live in the sewershed, or the large part of the region that the Metro Plant serves.

 For more information on wastewater surveillance for SARS-CoV-2, visit the CDC website.